9th8/up-to-date-real-world-haskell/1-getting-started.md

 True
 ```

-One operator that differs from its C counterpart is \"is not equal to\".
+One operator that differs from its C counterpart is "is not equal to".
 In C, this is written as `!=`.
 In Haskell, we write `(/=)`, which
 resembles the ≠ notation used in mathematics.